dwwatson1/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 #### Overview
-The first analysis was to determine if the launch date month impacted the outcome of **theater** fundraising campaigns.
+The first analysis was to determine if the month of launch date impacted the outcome of **theater** fundraising campaigns.
 #### Process
 To complete this analysis, I created a pivot table using the Kickstarter dataset.
 I used the parent category and years fields as my filters, moved date created conversion to rows, outcomes to columns, and set outcomes to values.
 I made sure to double check that the value field settings of outcomes in values was set to _count of outcomes._